 Confidence in decision-making

-- Confidence in recovery decisions and satisfaction with engagement opportunities has increased:
+- Confidence in recovery decisions has in most cases decreased.

-- 34 per cent report overall confidence in recovery decisions, up from 28 per cent in April 2014 but down from a high of 34 per cent in September 2014.
+- 30 per cent report overall confidence in recovery decisions, up slightly from 28 per cent in April 2014 but down from a high of 34 per cent in September 2014.

 Some of the ways stressors are being addressed